sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 A ----> B -----> C -----> D

-Consider a example with three steps A, B and C. A has 10 commands from A1 to A10, similarly B has 10 commands B1 to B10 and C has a single command, C1.
+Consider an example with three steps A, B and C. A has 10 commands from A1 to A10, similarly B has 10 commands B1 to B10 and C has a single command, C1.

 Consider another step D (with D1-D3), which comes after C.

 ## Submission types

-> This refers to the sub_type column in flow definition.
+> *This refers to the sub_type column in flow definition.*

-- `scatter`: submit all commands as parallel independent jobs. *Submit all A1 through A10 as independent jobs*
+- `scatter`: submit all commands as parallel, independent jobs.
+	- *Submit A1 through A10 as independent jobs*
-- `serial`: run these commands sequentially one after the other. *Wrap A1 through A10, into a single job.*
+- `serial`: run these commands sequentially one after the other.
+	- *Wrap A1 through A10, into a single job.*

 ## Dependency types

-> This refers to the dep_type column in flow definition.
+> *This refers to the dep_type column in flow definition.*

-- `none`: independent job. *Initial step A has no dependency*
+- `none`: independent job.
+	- *Initial step A has no dependency*
-- `serial`: *one to one* relationship with previous job. *B1 can start as soon as A1 completes.*
+- `serial`: *one to one* relationship with previous job.
+	- *B1 can start as soon as A1 completes.*
-- `gather`: *many to one*, wait for **all** commands in previous job to finish then start the  current step. *All jobs of B (1-10), need to complete before C is started*
+- `gather`: *many to one*, wait for **all** commands in previous job to finish then start the  current step.
+	- *All jobs of B (1-10), need to complete before C is started*
-- `burst`: *one to many* wait for the previous step which has one job and start processing all in the current step. *D1 to D3 are started as soon as C finishes.*
+- `burst`: *one to many* wait for the previous step which has one job and start processing all in the current step.
+	- *D1 to D3 are started as soon as C finishes.*

 ## Relationships